FJ Fundraiser Leaves Charity Full Of Beans

 - Bake-Off Bingo: staff bought bingo boards and finished the game by email.
 The full house winner accepted the prize of one day’s holiday, while the line winner opted for beer.

-- Raffle: warm-hearted workers contributed more than 20 prizes to the cause, such as gin, wine, beer, a loveable teddy beer, chocolates and a do-it-yourself afternoon tea.
+- Raffle: warm-hearted workers contributed more than 20 prizes to the cause, such as gin, wine, beer, a loveable teddy bear, chocolates and a do-it-yourself afternoon tea.
 A month‘s free gym membership, courtesy of The Village Hotel, was also up for grabs.

 - Guess how many spots are on top of the cake: the game was self-explanatory and the lucky winner took home a third of this activity’s proceeds.